-- Able to commit to regular weekly training (classroom and and on-water)
+- Able to commit to regular weekly training (theory and on-water)

-- Reliable and able to commit to be on call for multiple 12-hour shifts per week
+- Reliable and able to commit to an average of 8 on-call 12-hour shifts per month

 - Capable of handling the physical demands of SAR operations in all sea and weather conditions